 Transferring an Equity Release Plan to a Different Property

-Porting is when you transfer or move your lifetime mortgage to a different house, your new house.
+Porting is when you transfer your lifetime mortgage to a different house, your new home.
 But how can you do that?

 When you move your plan to another house, it’ll be very similar to taking out the plan the first time.
-You’ll need to get financial advice, of course, so you’ll need to revisit your equity release advisor.
-They’ll go through research and what your intentions and needs are.
-Then they’ll know how to go forward.
+You’ll need to get financial advice, of course, so you’ll need to revisit your equity release adviser.
+They’ll get a clear understanding of your needs and intentions and then find the best solution for you.

-- Some advisors tell their clients to port their current equity release plan to the new house, or they may ask them to resell the plan and take out a new one.
+- Some advisers tell their clients to port their current equity release plan to the new house, or suggest they resell the plan and take out a new one.

-Every provider out there is supposed to give you a KFI for every plan in similar formats.
-That wat, you can easily compare plans and strategies.
+Advisers are supposed to give you a KFI for every plan in similar formats.
+That way, you can easily compare plans and strategies.

-Once you compare, you’ll see a few differences:
+When you compare these plans, you’ll notice a few differences:

-When you port the current equity release plan on your house, you’ll have to pay this fee beforehand.
+You’ll have to pay this fee beforehand when you port the current equity release plan on your house.
 This money won’t and can’t be refunded to you.
-If you want to take out a new plan, you’ll be able to get a new plan with free property valuation.
+If you want to take out a new plan, you’ll be able to get one with free property valuation1.

 You should keep these points in mind when you’re deciding your financial future.
-And you need to remember that there are even more costs to pay when you move into a new home.
-But now, should you transfer or port1 your plan?
+You need to remember that there are even more costs to pay when you move into a new home.

 Now the decision is whether you should port or take out a brand new equity release plan.
 Here’s a table to lay out the pros and cons of each: